codefridaydotorg/JavaSQL/InterviewPrep/Theory/DBMS.md

 1. First Normal Form:   If a relation contains a composite or multi-valued attribute, it violates the 1st Normal Form.
 2. Second Normal Form:  1st Normal Form + No Partial Dependency.

+9. What is Normalization and De-Normalization and why do we need them?

+**Ans.**

+10. What do you mean by Conflict Serializability in DBMS?

+**Ans.** As discussed in Concurrency Control, serial schedules have less resource utilization and low throughput.
+To improve it, two or more transactions are run concurrently.
+But concurrency of transaction may lead to inconsistency in the Database.
+To remedy this we first must check if these concurrent schedules are serializable or not.

+Conflict Serializability: A schedule is called conflict serializable if it can be transformed into a serial schedule by swapping non-conflicting operations.

+Conflicting Operations: Two operations are called conflicting if all the following conditions are satidfied:

+1. They belong to Different Transactions.
+2. They operate on the same Data item.
+3. Atleast one of them is a write Operation.

+11. What are Concurrency Control Protocol?

+**Ans.** Concurrency control is provided in a database to:

+1. Enforce isolation among transactions.
+2. Preserve Database consistency.
+3. Resolve Read-Write and Write-Read Conflicts

+Various Concurrency Control Techniques are:

+1. Two Phase Locking
+2. Time Stamp Ordering
+3. Multi-Version Concurrency Control
+4. Validation Concurrency Control